Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Switching should be simple but there are a couple of things to watch out for.
 If you have an email account with your current provider, find out what will happen when you switch.
 If it’s going to be deleted, back up your emails to a free webmail account such as Gmail or Outlook.

 Staying in your current home and switching?
-Your current provider should transfer your landline number to the new provider in line with Ofcom regulations.
-Ask your new provider to do this.
+Your current provider should transfer your landline number to the new provider.
+However, you may want to check this with your new provider in order to avoid any nasty surprises.

 More guides on Finder